zarinn3pal/i18n/content/current/en-US/docs/api/web-contents.md

 In the browser window some HTML APIs like `requestFullScreen` can only be invoked by a gesture from the user.
 Setting `userGesture` to `true` will remove this limitation.

+If the result of the executed code is a promise the callback result will be the resolved value of the promise.
+We recommend that you use the returned Promise to handle code that results in a Promise.

 ```js
 contents.executeJavaScript('fetch("https://jsonplaceholder.typicode.com/users/1").then(resp => resp.json())', true)